alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 In **Part 1**, we used `List<T>` to contrast `Map` vs `flatMap`, and built `Maybe<T>` to chain optional steps.
 Now, we model **fallible** outcomes where the "Why" matters: `Result<TSuccess, TError>`.

-The Result monad transforms error handling from a **Control Flow** problem into a **Data** problem.
+The Result monad transforms error handling from a **Control Flow** problem into a **Data** value.
 Instead of "jumping" up the stack with Exceptions, or cluttering your code with defensive `if` checks, errors flow linearly through your pipeline.

 #### The Problem: The "Honesty" vs. "Clarity" Trade-off